What role does the finance department play?

 When you think of your role in the finance department, do you feel empowered to drive change across the organization?
 You may not, but you certainly should.

-Finance leaders, when leveraged properly, create cost savings, promote collaboration across teams, and advocate for technology advancements and company-wide automation.
-Yet, so many finance departments are bogged down by the traditional perception of their role in compliance and reporting.
+When leveraged properly, finance leaders create cost savings, promote collaboration across teams and advocate for technology advancements and company-wide automation.
+Yet so many finance departments are bogged down by a traditional perception of their role in compliance and reporting.
 These valuable team members struggle to create change and drive efficiencies on a larger scale.

 Understanding the obstacles finance teams face

-The finance department is often a reactive body within an organization.
-As the business environment evolves, finance hustles to adjust internal processes and manually manipulate data to deliver bespoke reports on-demand when the requests come in from upper management.
-It's a role ripe for error—and failure.
-While delivering deep insight is certainly within the purview of the finance department, shifting gears in real-time and manually adjusting internal processes for one-off reports and quickly become a fulltime job in and of itself.
+The finance team is often a reactive body within an organization.
+As the business environment evolves, finance hustles to adjust internal processes and manually manipulate data to deliver bespoke, on-demand reports when the requests come in from leadership.
+It’s a role ripe for error—and failure.
+While delivering deep insight is certainly within the purview of the finance team, shifting gears in real-time and manually adjusting internal processes for one-off reports and quickly become a full-time job in and of itself.

-This begins with promoting the qualities and characteristics of truly valuable financial departments, understanding how these team members are driving best practices across the organization, and empowering the finance department to share this expertise.
+This begins with promoting the qualities and characteristics of truly valuable finance teams, understanding how these team members are driving best practices across the organization and empowering the finance department to share this expertise.